omogiafoh/another-hello-world/readme.txt

 Hello Halimah!
 You are a very beautiful girl.

-Cheers!
+A very very beautiful girl :)